idaholab/moose/framework/doc/content/source/transfers/MultiAppReporterTransfer.md

 ### Distribution of a vector Reporter

+#### Scatter vector Reporter

-Here we are transferring a vector reporter and a vector of vectors reporter in a scatter and gather fashion.
+Here we are transferring a vector reporter and a vector of vectors reporter in a scatter fashion.
 The main application holds a vector of vectors and a single vector, while each subapp has a vector and a Real (scalar) reporter.
-This test shows the
-scatter operation by distributing a vector and a single Real to each subapp and shows the gather operation by aggregating the same values into a different set of reporters.
-This is to demonstrate that order of the scatter/gather operations are consistent.
+During the transfer the subapp's reporters are populated from the scattering of the mainapp's vector reporter and a vector of vectors reporter.

-!listing dist_vector/main.i block=Reporters caption=Main application reporters
+!listing dist_vector/main_send.i block=Reporters caption=Main application reporters

 !listing dist_vector/sub.i block=Reporters caption=Sub-application reporters

+!listing dist_vector/main_send.i block=Transfers caption=Main application reporter transfers
+   indent=2 header=[Transfers] footer=[]

+#### Gather vector Reporter

+Here we are transferring a vector reporter and a vector of vectors reporter in a gather fashion.
+The main application holds a vector of vectors and a single vector, while each subapp has a vector and a Real (scalar) reporter.
+This test shows the gather operation by aggregating the same values from each subapp into a set of reporters in the main application.

+!listing dist_vector/main_rec.i block=Reporters caption=Main application reporters

+!listing dist_vector/sub.i block=Reporters caption=Sub-application reporters

-!listing dist_vector/main.i block=Transfers caption=Main application reporter transfers
+!listing dist_vector/main_rec.i block=Transfers caption=Main application reporter transfers
    indent=2 header=[Transfers] footer=[]

 !syntax parameters /Transfers/MultiAppReporterTransfer